Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Identical balance sheet treatment to outright purchase under AASB 16

-What it is: A fully outsourced model where the hire provider owns, maintains, insures, and replaces the fleet.
-The club pays a per-cart-per-day or monthly hire rate and has no ownership interest in the assets.
+A fully outsourced model where the hire provider owns, maintains, insures, and replaces the fleet.
+The club pays a per-cart-per-day or monthly hire rate and holds no ownership interest in the assets.

 This model is most common for: